Is a Leaking Air Conditioner Dangerous?

 • Frozen evaporator coil

-Freon is bad for your health if handled improperly, so you’ll want an HVAC professional like Controlled Comfort HVAC Inc to fix an air conditioner coolant leak.
+Freon is bad for your health if handled improperly, so you’ll want an HVAC pro like Controlled Comfort HVAC to fix an air conditioner coolant leak.
 In most situations, it may just be better to request air conditioning installation since Freon is costly.
-Manufacturing of this coolant was halted in 2020 due to its damaging effects on the ozone layer.
-As a result, just limited recycled quantities are available.
+Production of this coolant was stopped in 2020 due to its harmful effects on the ozone layer.
+As a result, just reduced recycled quantities are available.

-Trust Controlled Comfort HVAC Inc for Fixing Your Air Conditioner Leaks
+Contact Controlled Comfort HVAC to Repair Your Air Conditioner Leaks

 When it comes to air conditioning repair in Carpentersville, go with the company your neighbors and friends trust.
-We’ve been known for our quick, friendly and reasonable services since 2007.
-Contact us at 224-412-8308 to schedule your appointment now!
+We’ve been known for our quick, friendly and reasonable services since {year}.
+Call us at 224-412-8308 to schedule your appointment now!